istio/istio.io/content/en/docs/setup/upgrade/in-place/index.md

 default values between Istio versions.

 {{< tip >}}
-[Canary Upgrade](/docs/setup/upgrade/canary/) is much safer than doing an in-place upgrade and is the highly recommended upgrade method.
+[Canary Upgrade](/docs/setup/upgrade/canary/) is safer than doing an in-place upgrade and is the recommended upgrade method.
 {{< /tip >}}

 The upgrade command can also perform a downgrade of Istio.